matthewoden/snowcast/README.md

 I need to make sure that my sidewalk is salted and cleared, but I don't always remember to check the weather.

-I wrote this service to gather the next 48 hours from [OpenWeather](https://openweathermap.org/api/one-call-3), and create a precipitation summary for St. Louis every day at 6pm.
-If there's a need for immediate action -- such as currently snowing/raining or there will be overnight precipitation, a reminder is added to my phone at a time when I'll be able to do that (for example, at 8pm)
+Using AWS Lambda, I wrote two functions:

+1. create a precipitation summary for St. Louis every day at 6pm, using hourly forecasts from [OpenWeather](https://openweathermap.org/api/one-call-3).
+2. handle any need for immediate action -- polling for snow over a given period of time, and set a reminder to salt and shovel where appropriate. (for example, at 8pm and at noon.)

+The forecast goes out daily, and looks for all precipitation.
+The reminders integration only looks for windows where the temperature is below freezing.
-## Example Output
+## Example Forecast Output

 Each window of precipitation has the start date, end date, precipitation type, and lowest temperature.
 If a window happens on the same day, or overnight, the range